Edward H. Bennett: Biography

-After graduating, he spent a short time in New York City with prominent architect George B. Post, who sent him to Chicago to assist architect Daniel H. Burnham in preparing a plan for the military academy at West Point.
+After graduating, he worked for a short time in New York City for prominent architect George B. Post, who sent him to Chicago to assist architect Daniel H. Burnham in preparing a plan for the military academy at West Point.
 Burnham found Bennett's work highly satisfactory and in 1903 invited him to move to Chicago to collaborate on the comprehensive plan for San Francisco, and afterwards, the Plan of Chicago.
 The completed San Francisco plan was not implemented in the aftermath of the 1906 earthquake, but Bennett became well known for his design work and co-authorship of the 1909 Plan of Chicago.
 While Burnham raised money and visibility for the Chicago Plan, Bennett created the actual layouts and drawings which are so well known today.

 Bennett also trained with Chicago's then leading country house architect Howard Van Doren Shaw.

 Bennett made Chicago his personal and professional headquarters for the rest of his career.
 He served on the Chicago Plan Commission in various capacities into the 1930s and developed a substantial private practice and a national reputation as a city planner.
 Burnham, who largely retired from active practice after 1905, other than for his work in Chicago, directed applicants to Bennett, who, with partners William E. Parsons (1872–1939) and Harry T. Frost (1886–1943), served as a planning consultant to many cities large and small.
 In the plan for Chicago, Burnham and Bennett created a working document giving substance to the City Beautiful philosophy.
 From this prototype Bennett developed comparable plans for numerous American cities, including Minneapolis, Detroit, and Portland, Oregon.
+He also prepared the first Canadian comprehensive plan, the 1915 plan for Ottawa and Hull.

 Bennett married Catherine Jones from the prominent Lake Forest Jones family.
 They had one son, E. H. Bennett Jr., who was also an architect.
 In 1916 Bennett designed and built their estate, Bagatelle, on the northeast corner of the original Jones estate.
 The house still stands at the corner of Deerpath and Green Bay Roads in Lake Forest.
 Bagatelle is an interpretation of the Château de Bagatelle in Paris's Bois de Boulogne.
 Its classical garden with central fountain echos the design of Grant Park and Buckingham Fountain on Chicago's lakefront.
 He also owned Deerpath Farm, a dairy farm and country retreat on 160 acre just west of Lake Forest which he gave to his son, and which now remains intact as the Deerpath Farm conservation community.